HTML Heading Tags Guide

 Key Points

-• Hierarchy - Six levels from h1 (most important) to h6 (least important)
+• Hierarchy - Six levels from h1 (most important, top level) to h6 (least important, deepest nesting).
+Each level should only appear inside a section of the level above it.

 The Six Levels of Headings Explained